kubeshop/testkube-argocd/README.md

 kubectl patch configmaps -n argocd argocd-cm --patch-file customization/argocd-plugins.yaml
 ```

-If there is need to pass executor arguments to the test, it can be achieved adding ```--executor-args``` to the testkube comand in customization/argocd-plugin.yaml
+If there is need to pass executor arguments to the test, add ```--executor-args``` to the Testkube command in customization/argocd-plugin.yaml.

 Note: The flag will be added to all the test CRDs that will be generated.